Xoom Corporation: History

 In October 2012, in a follow-up survey by the Inter-American Dialogue of 51 remittance service providers for the US to Latin America market, ranked Xoom top for fees charged and countries served.

 Funding and ownership

 On September 28, 2007, Xoom closed a first E-series round of financing for $20 million.
 Peter Thiel was an early investor in Xoom Corporation.
 Xoom went public on February 15, 2013.

-In November 2015, PayPal acquired Xoom Corporation for $25 a share, to a total of about $1.09 billion.
+In November 2015, PayPal acquired Xoom for $25 a share, to a total of about $1.09 billion.